Asia’s Largest Brackish Water Lagoon – Chilka Lagoon Lake

 This Lagoon Lake is rich in Aquatic Flora and fauna and is home to a large number of threatened plants and animals.

 Chilika Lake’s largest island, Nalabana Island, is a bird sanctuary.
-Irrawady dolphins, which are endangered numbering around 150, are spotted off Satpada Island.
+Irrawaddy dolphins, which are endangered numbering around 150, are spotted off Satpada Island.

-Orissa Chilka Lagoon Lake is one of the most prominent and important wet land in the world.
+Orissa Chilka Lagoon Lake is one of the most prominent and important wetlands in the world.
 It is the largest wet land in India for migratory birds in winter numbering around 160 species.

 Chilika Lake’s largest island, Nalabana Island, is a bird sanctuary.
-Chilika Lake is famous for fishing and related industries.
-Crabs, Prawns and Macrael are found in plenty in the Orissa’s Chilka Lake.
+Chilika Lake is famous for its fishing and related industries.
+Crabs, Prawns, and Macrael are found in plenty in the Orissa’s Chilka Lake.
 Many fishermen live in the villages in and around this Lagoon Lake in Odisha.